-CK20 is a protein that is made mostly by cells in the lower gastrointestinal tract (the colon and the rectum and genitourinary tract (bladder, ureters, and urethra).
-CK20 is also made by a special type of cell found in the skin called a Merkle cell.
+CK20 is a protein that is made mostly by cells in the colon, rectum, bladder, ureters, and urethra.
+It is also made by a specialized type of cell found in the skin called a Merkle cell.

 CK20 is a type of protein called a keratin.
 These proteins are made mostly by cells on the surface of a tissue called epithelial cells.
-Another name for CK20 is cytokeratin 20.
+Another name for this protein is cytokeratin 20.

 Most tumours from the lower gastrointestinal tract and the genitourinary tract will produce CK20.
-A type of tumour made up of Merkle cells called Merkle cell carcinoma will also produce CK20 as will some tumours from the stomach and pancreas.
+A type of tumour made up of Merkle cells called Merkle cell carcinoma will also produce this protein as will some tumours from the stomach and pancreas.

 Pathologists perform a test called immunohistochemistry to look for cells producing CK20.
-If the cells in your sample produce CK20, your report will describe the cells as positive or reactive.
+If the cells in your sample produce this protein, your report will describe the cells as positive or reactive.
 If they do not produce CK20, your report will describe the cells as negative or non-reactive.